Do you dream of at least a thousand free ways to drive traffic to your website?

 15) Create YouTube Videos

-Meaning, you'll take one form of content (blog post) and you'll turn it into a different one (video).
+You’ll take one form of content (blog post) and turn it into a different one (video).

-With the increase in popularity of Social Media that happened in the last decade, people are more and more about visuals.
+With the increase in popularity of Social Media in the last decade, people are more and more about visuals.

 Currently, they very much prefer to watch a tutorial than to read about it.

 So, there is no earthly reason why you shouldn’t use YouTube to expand your organic reach even further.

 Besides, YouTube is a search engine, and you should take advantage of that!

 16) Post On Reddit